WVUHPC/Introduction-HPC/_episodes/205-software.md

 | module swap	  | Swaps a currently loaded module for an unloaded module. |

-## Creating a private repository

-The basic procedure is to locate modules on a folder accessible by relevant users and add the variable `MODULEPATH` to your `.bashrc`

-`MODULEPATH` controls the path that the module command searches when looking for modulefiles.
-Typically, it is set  to a  default  value by the bootstrap procedure.
-`MODULEPATH` can be set using ’module use’ or by the module initialization script to search group or personal modulefile directories before  or  after the master modulefile directory.

-> ## Exercise: Using modulefiles
+> ### Exercise: Using modulefiles
 >
 > 1. Check the modules that you currently have and clean (purge) your environment from them.
 Check again and confirm that no module is loaded.
 >
 > 2. Check which versions of Python, R and GCC you have from the RHEL itself.
 Try to get and idea of how old those three components are.
 For python and R all that you have to do is enter the corresponding command (`R` or `python`).
 For GCC you need to use `gcc --version` and see the date of those programs.
 >
 > 3. Now lets get newer version of those 3 components by loading the corresponding modules.
-Search for the module for Python 3.7.2 and R 3.4.1 and GCC 8.2.0 and load the corresponding modules.
+Search for the module for Python 3.10.11 and R 4.4.1 and GCC 9.3.0 and load the corresponding modules.
 To make things easier, you can use check the availability of modules just in the languages section.
 >
 >    ~~~
 >    module avail lang